plone/plone.restapi-client/docs/actions/upgrade.md

 ## Get Upgrade Information

+### Query function

-This function returns the upgrade information about the Plone backend.
+Use the `getUpgradeQuery` function to get the query for fetching the upgrade information about the Plone backend.

-- Function name: `getUpgradeQuery`
+### Hook

+Use the `useGetUpgrade` hook to get the upgrade information about the Plone backend.

 ## Run Upgrade

+### Mutation function

+Use the `runUpgradeMutation` function to get the mutation for running the upgrade of the Plone backend.

+### Hook

-This function can be used to run upgrade of the Plone backend.
+Use the `useRunUpgrade` hook to run the upgrade of the Plone backend.

-- Function name: `runUpgradeMutation`

 ### Parameters